 Things were getting cold in Orange.
 Work was limited, the house wasn’t heated.
 So I was on Gumtree.
-Realistically I was only looking for a few extra dollars in the pocket.
+Realistically, I was only looking for a few extra dollars in the pocket.
 A bit of extra babysitting work, maybe a horse to ride if I was lucky.
-Or, perhaps, a plane to fly.
+Or, perhaps, a visit to the Australian outback and a plane to fly.

 A middle-aged man looking for a companion to come with him and his 5-year-old son on a one week trip through outback Australia in his single engine, four seater plane.
 Do you have to ask me twice?